 -

-Use High-Quality Neon Gas: Ensure that the neon gas used in the signs is of high purity.
+Use High-Quality Neon Gas: check that the neon gas used in the signs is of high purity.
 Impurities can reduce the brightness and lifespan of the sign.
 High-purity neon ensures a consistent and vibrant glow, maintaining the sign's visual appeal and reducing the frequency of maintenance.

 -